From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 This pink and yellow stone palace was completed in 1927 as the summer residence of Shivratan Mohatta; a Hindu Marwari businessman.
 The exterior of the palace is decorated with motifs of different shapes and sizes, birds’ wings adorn the large windows and peacock motifs decorate the nine domes.
 The palace has entertainment rooms on the ground floor with more private use rooms on the first floor.

 The Republic of Maldives is the smallest country in Asia and is the least populated country in the continent and the world’s lowest lying country.
 Malé is the capital of the Maldives and is often referred to as the “King’s Island” in reference to the ancient royal dynasties that ruled from the city.
-Tourism has been a growing sector in the economy of the country in addition to fishing.
+Tourism has been a growing sector in the country’s economy in addition to fishing.

 What Not to Miss in the Maldives